Spongivore: Sponge defense

-A sponge defense is a trait that increases a sponge fitness when faced with a spongivore.
+A sponge defense is a trait that increases a sponge's fitness when faced with a spongivore.
 This is measured relative to another sponge that lacks the defensive trait.
 Sponge defenses increase survival and/or reproduction (fitness) of sponges under pressure of predation from a spongivore.

 Sponges utilize structural and chemical strategies to deter predation.
 One of the most common structural strategies that sponges have that prevents them from being consumed by predators is by having spicules.
 If a sponge contains spicules along with organic compounds, the likelihood of those sponges being consumed by spongivores decrease.

 Sponges have also developed aposematism to help avoid predation.
 Spongivores have learned four things about sponges aposematism and they are as follows: